rawrafox/foxcats/README.md

 ## Running

 To run the project, first you need to have Ruby and Node installed somehow.
-Then `npm install svgexport -g` for the SVG to PNG conversion, and lastly just `./foxcat-generator src/**/*.json`.
+Then `npm install svgexport -g` for the SVG to PNG conversion, `gem install nokogiri` for XML parsing and lastly just `./foxcat-generator src/**/*.json`.